 Some Refinancing Examples

-With that in mind, let’s take a look at a couple of examples of how your situation can improve through refinancing using the numbers from the examples above.
+With that in mind, let’s take a look at a couple of examples of how your situation can improve through refinancing using the numbers discussed above.

-Example #1- Lower Payment, Less Years: You decide to refinance your remaining 25 years of house debt into a 20 year mortgage at 3.5%, which is a competitive rate at the moment.
+- Refinance Example #1- Lower Payment, Less Years: You decide to refinance the remaining 25 years of your house debt into a 20 year mortgage at 3.5%, which is a competitive rate at the moment.
 Your new payment would be $1,338 ($81 cheaper) and you just cut 5 years of payments out of your life.
 Even better, you also end up saving $103,184 in interest over the life of the loan.
-That’s over 100 G’s back in your pocket over 20 year’s time just because you refinanced.
+That’s over 100 G’s back in your pocket over 20 years just because you decided to refinance.
 WOW!!!

-Example #2- Higher Payment, Even Fewer Years: Now let’s get a little more serious and look at refinancing that remaining 25 years on a 15 year loan at 3.5%, which at the current rates is a little higher than average for a 15 year loan.
-You will cut out an entire decade of house payments in this scenario.
+- Refinance Example #2- Higher Payment, Even Fewer Years: Now let’s get a little more serious and look at refinancing those remaining 25 years on a 15 year mortgage at 3.5%, which at the current rates is a little higher than average for a 15 year loan.
+In this scenario you will cut out an entire decade of house payments!
 However, your payment will go up to $1,650, so you’ll be paying $230 more every month.
 But here’s the kicker, now you’ll save a total of $127,443 in interest payments over that 15 year span.
-Very nice indeed!
+Dude, that’s SWEET!

-This is how you set yourself up to become richer over time.
+This is how you set yourself up to become rich over time.
 You set yourself up for greater wealth by asking the right questions.
 Instead of asking “How much will my payment be?”, start asking “How much interest will I be paying?”
-That is the kind of question that rich people ask.
+That’s the kind of question that rich people ask.

 When you start asking the right questions and start thinking about your money differently from the average Joe, you start succeeding financially.
 Doing what Joe and Jane Sixpack do with their money will get you deep into debt and keep you there, because the Sixpack household is broke.